-> Many attorneys try and save money by using a basic 2-bureau credit report.
+Many attorneys try and save money by using a basic 2-bureau credit report.
 This is risky because simple credit reports leave out important debts that must be included in the paperwork for filing chapter 13 bankruptcy.
 To ensure clients receive the most helpful credit report for filing bankruptcy, William Waldner provides an ultra-comprehensive 3-bureau credit report as well as a thorough public records search.
-A thorough report is critical, but can be a very expensive.
+A thorough report is critical but can be very expensive.
 Mr. Waldner does not charge clients for this service and individuals who are represented by him receive this extensive credit report free of charge.

-> The bankruptcy cost associated with representation and preparation depends on whether you file pro se (without an attorney,) with a bankruptcy attorney, or hire a bankruptcy petition preparer.
+The bankruptcy cost associated with representation and preparation depends on whether you file pro se (without an attorney,) with a bankruptcy attorney, or hire a bankruptcy petition preparer.

 If you are looking for the least expensive way to file for chapter 13 bankruptcy, you can file pro se or without an attorney.
 You can also prepare your own paperwork.
 If you hire a petition preparer to prepare the extensive paperwork required by the court, your case will not be free but may seem less expensive than hiring an NYC bankruptcy lawyer.